IUDataStructuresCourse/course-web-page-fall-2023/lectures/Aug-30.md

 Theorem.
 2 is even.
 Proof.
 0 is even because 2 × 0 = 0.
-2 is even by applying the above theorem and rule (∀E).
+2 is even by applying the above theorem and rule (∀⇒).
 QED.

 # Back to Big-O